genome21/CDU/TECHNICAL_PAPER.md

 # Arguments against CDU

 While Continuous Dependency Updating (CDU) offers several benefits, it also has some potential drawbacks.
 It's essential to consider these challenges to make an informed decision about whether to adopt CDU in your software development process.
+However, it's worth noting that some of these potential drawbacks can be mitigated with proper planning and risk management strategies.

 ## 5.1.
 Potential Instability